-Our degrees provide you with vocationally relevant knowledge and understanding, and, depending on modules taken, you will qualify for partial exemption from Chartered Insurance Institute (CII), Association of Chartered Certified Accountants (ACCA), and Chartered Institute of Management Accountants (CIMA) examinations.
+Depending on modules taken, you may qualify for partial exemption from Association of Chartered Certified Accountants (ACCA) and Chartered Institute of Management Accountants (CIMA) examinations.

 The first year consists of core modules which provide the essential foundation for your further study.
 By the end of this year you will have gained knowledge and understanding of the basic ideas in economics, accounting, finance, and quantitative methods.